bekk/bekk-christmas/post/java/persistent-job-scheduling-without-quartz.md

 ```

 ## Summary
-As the example proves, it is really started to get some basic background jobs up and running.
+As the example proves, it is really easy to get some basic background jobs up and running.
 It is however easy to add arbitrary binary data in a separate field for use at execution-time and create custom tasks that needs to update it’s own data.